JurajKubelka/FogBugz/src/FogBugz-Client.package/FogBugzSaveMessageCommand.class/README.md

 Public API and Key Messages

-- query: set query string
+- case: set FogBugz object
+- message: set event message that you want to save

 [[[
 FogBugzSaveMessageCommand new